Critically fixed Thurston maps: classification, recognition, and twisting: The Lifting Algorithm

-\begin{theorem} Let $f\colon \Sp \to \Sp$ be a critically fixed Thurston map and $T_0$ be an initial planar embedded tree in $\Sp$ with $V(T_0)=\Crit(f)$.
-Then Algorithm \ref{alg: Lifting algorithm} stops after taking at most $\|T_0\|_f$ pullback operations and returns the charge graph of $f$. \end{theorem}
+\begin{theorem} Let $f\colon \Sp \to \Sp$ be a critically fixed Thurston map and $T_0$ be an initial admissible tree for $f$.
+Then Algorithm~\ref{alg: Lifting algorithm} stops after taking at most $\|T_0\|_f+1$ iterations of the while cycle (Lines \ref{Step: While-start}--\ref{Step: While-end}) and returns the charge graph of $f$. \end{theorem}